Personal Health Savings Account (HSA)

 Additional HSA Resources

-We have compiled a list of Frequently Asked Questions at the bottom of this page to help you better understand Health Savings Accounts.
-If you have additional questions and would like to contact us, we will quickly get back to you.
+You can reference the Frequently Asked Questions at the bottom of this page to better understand our Health Savings Accounts.
+If you have additional questions, contact us or stop into a State Savings Bank branch location.

-Download a copy of our HSA custodial organizer including an application form.
+You can also download a copy of our HSA custodial organizer, which includes an HSA application form.

-Your HDHP plan provider is your best resource for details about your specific health plan and can help you understand if yours is eligible for an HSA.
-We also encourage you to seek the guidance of a tax or legal professional to ensure that you receive the full tax benefits available to HSA account holders.
+Your High Deductible Health Plan (HDHP) provider is your best resource for information about your health plan.
+They can help you understand if your plan is eligible for an HSA.
+We also encourage you to seek the guidance of a tax or legal professional to ensure you receive the full tax benefits available to HSA account holders.

 How to Open a Health Savings Account